feitianyul/mtga/docs/README.en.md

 > [!NOTE]
 > - First run may require allowing firewall access permissions
 > - The single-file version supports persistent storage of user data; configurations and certificates are automatically saved
+> - If adding a model on the Trae side fails, please refer to [Troubleshooting 'Add Model Failed' Prompt on Trae Side](#troubleshooting-add-model-failed-prompt-on-trae-side)

 ### macOS Users (Application Installation)